TacoCake/mediamanager/Guides/filename-formating.md

 When you have a downloaded show that isn't being correctly parsed or identified, please refer to this guide.

 ## Alias & Abridged names
->if your mislabeled show has both of these ignore this step Most times when a show isn't being correctly identified it's because the show doesn't have an **abridged** name or an **alias**.
+>if your mislabeled show has both of these, ignore this step Most times when a show isn't being correctly identified it's because the show doesn't have an **abridged** name or an **alias**.
 The 'name' value is set automatically by the program, and by default the **abridged** and **alias** are the same as the **name**.
 For exemple,
 ---